icingtea/clinrag/README.md

 - 📄 parses and chunks (partial, for now) trial data from about ~1000 trials (i am on mongoDB free tier)
 - 🧠 embeds clinical trial chunks using `intfloat/e5-large-v2` (you can swap it out in `.env` if you're running locally)
 - 🗄️ stores data in mongoDB with a vector search index
-- 🔍 performs quick semantic search over the embedded chunks, with filtering based on:
+- 🔍 performs quick semantic search over the embedded chunks, with autofiltering based on:

   ```
   nctId